Soft gluon resummation of Drell-Yan rapidity distributions: theory and phenomenology: Phenomenology

 The experiment E866/NuSea~\cite{e866} has measured the distribution in $x_F$ Eq.~(\ref{xfdef}) of lepton pairs with an invariant mass $Q=8$~GeV.
 The E866 data are displayed in Fig.~\ref{fig:rapft}, superimposed to the QCD prediction and the corresponding scale uncertainty.
 The distribution is symmetric about $Y=0$; the curves shown for $Y<0$ refer to fixed-order calculations, and those with $Y>0$ to resummed results.
 The data agree with the NLO calculation because these data were included in the determination of the NLO PDFs that we are using.

 The impact of the resummation is small but not negligible: for instance the difference between NNLO and NNLL is about half of the difference between NNLO and NLO.
 Furthermore, the scale uncertainty of resummed results is somewhat smaller than that of the unresummed ones.
 This is consistent with the observation that for this experiment $\tau=0.04$, which, as discussed in Sect.~\ref{sec:saddlepoint}, is in the region in which resummation is relevant.
 However, the difference between resummed results obtained using the Borel and the minimal prescription is almost as large as the size of the resummation itself: in fact the NLL Borel results is somewhat lower than the NNLO one, while the NLL minimal prescription result is a bit higher.
 Hence we conclude that the overall impact of the resummation on these data is essentially negligible.
-A sizable reduction of the resummed NLL minimal prescription result in comparison to the NLO result was claimed in Ref.~\cite{bolz}, but we do not confirm it.
-Results obtained in Ref.~\cite{Becher:2007ty} using SCET techniques appear to be qualitatively similar to those found using the Borel prescription.
+A large and negative NLL resummed correction to the NLO result was claimed in Ref.~\cite{bolz}, using the minimal prescription, but we do not confirm it: we find a positive and rather smaller correction.
+The result of Ref.~\cite{bolz} was first criticized in Ref.~\cite{Becher:2007ty}.
+Our result with the Borel prescription is in good quantitative agreement with Ref.~\cite{Becher:2007ty}; however, the minimal prescription gives a somewhat larger correction, though still positive.